The asymptotic tails of limit distributions of continuous time Markov chains: Proof of Theorem

 \section{Proof of Theorem~\ref{th-19b}}

 Again ($\rm\mathbf{A3}$) implies $\supp\nu=\partial^{\sf c}$ \cite{CMM13}, which is unbounded by ($\rm\mathbf{A2}$).

 Comparing the identities for stationary distributions and QSDs, the unique difference comes from an extra term on the RHS of the identity of QSDs with coefficient $\theta_{\nu}>0$.
 This makes the identity in Theorem~\ref{th-18}(3) for stationary distributions to be an inequality with its LHS greater than its RHS for QSDs.
-Hence all arguments in the proof of Theorem~\ref{th-19b} establishing $\alpha\le0$ as well as the lower estimates for $T_{\pi}$ (the tail of the stationary distribution) carry over to $T_{\nu}$.
+Hence, all arguments in the proof of Theorem~\ref{th-19b} establishing $\alpha\le0$ as well as the lower estimates for $T_{\pi}$ (the tail of the stationary distribution) carry over to $T_{\nu}$.

 Next, we show $R\ge0$.
 The proof is in a similar spirit to that for $\alpha\le0$.
-Since $\alpha\le0$, $R_-=R$.
-Again, assume w.o.l.g. that $\om_*=1$ such that $\partial^{\sf}$ contains all large positive integers by Proposition~\ref{pro-0}.
+Since $\alpha\le0$, {then $R_-=R$ from the definition of $\alpha$.} Again, assume w.o.l.g. that $\om_*=1$ such that $\partial^{\sf}$ contains all large positive integers by Proposition~\ref{pro-0}.
 From Theorem~\ref{th-18b}(3), similar to \eqref{Eq-46-a}, we have for all large $x$,

 which yields This shows $R\ge0$, since $\theta_{\nu}>0$.
 Moreover, if $R=0$, then $\alpha_-\ge\theta_{\nu}$.
 The claim that $R_-=R_+=0$ implies $\alpha\le-\theta_{\nu}$ is proved below in (vii).